FOREST REWILDING

 Town Meeting news clipping about the decision to purchase the Veasey Memorial Park property Feb 28, 1995

-The Veasey Forest is a beautiful natural area that is home to a diverse range of animals, birds, pollinators, and nature trails for humans to enjoy.
-Unfortunately, this area of the forest has been taken over by invasive non-native vines that have encroached on the hillside, threatening the delicate balance of the ecosystem.
-Fortunately, the Groveland Garden Club is working to restore 9000 square feet of the forest to its natural self-sustaining ecosystem for the benefit of all creatures.
+The Veasey Forest is a beautiful natural area that is home to a diverse range of animals, birds, and pollinators.
+The nature trails are enjoyed by thousands of nature enthusiasts each year.
+This area of the forest, unfortunately, has been taken over by invasive non-native vines that have encroached on the hillside, threatening the delicate balance of the ecosystem.
+However, the MA Master Gardeners are working to restore and reforest these 9,000 square feet back to its natural self-sustaining ecosystem for the benefit of all creatures.

 RESTORATION PROJECT

 The restoration project at Veasey Forest is a vital effort to preserve the natural beauty and balance of the ecosystem.
-By removing invasive non-native vines and planting dense native trees, shrubs, and groundcover, we are creating a sustainable habitat for the many creatures who call Veasey their home.
+By removing invasive non-native vines and planting dense native trees, shrubs, and groundcover, we are creating a sustainable habitat for the many creatures who call Veasey Park their home.
 The dense native planting will follow guidelines established by the Miyawaki Method.
-See “Mini-Forest Revolution” by Hannah Lewis for more information.
+Check out “Mini-Forest Revolution” by Hannah Lewis or watch this hopeful video for more information.

 HABITAT RESTORATION

-The restoration of the Veasey Forest habitat is a crucial step in preserving the natural balance of the ecosystem.
-By planting native trees, shrubs, and groundcover, we are creating a sustainable habitat for the many creatures who call Veasey their home.
-The dense plantings will provide food and shelter for birds, pollinators, and other wildlife, while also creating a beautiful and natural environment for visitors to enjoy.
+Reforesting Veasey is crucial to preserving and restoring the native habitat.
+By planting indigenous trees, shrubs, and groundcover, we are creating a sustainable home for the creatures who live in the Veasey Forest.
+Dense plantings will provide food and shelter for birds, pollinators, and other wildlife, while also creating a beautiful and natural environment for visitors to enjoy.

 EDUCATIONAL OPPORTUNITIES

-The Veasey Forest restoration project provides a unique opportunity for visitors to learn about the importance of preserving natural habitats and the role they play in supporting local wildlife.
-The trails leading to a central gathering area will provide educational opportunities for visitors to learn about the plants and animals that call Veasey their home.
-The project will also offer opportunities for volunteers to get involved in the restoration effort and learn about the importance of preserving natural habitats.
+Rewilding, returning the Veasey Forest to nature, provides a unique opportunity for visitors to learn about the importance of preserving natural habitats and the role they play in supporting local wildlife.
+Trails leading to a central gathering area will provide educational opportunities for visitors to learn about the plants and animals here at Veasey Park.
+The project also offers hands-on learning opportunities for volunteers to work side-by-side with Master Gardeners in this ambitious and exciting project.

 JOIN US!

 Be a part of this exciting effort to restore and preserve this beautiful forest habitat.
-Help us plant trees next Spring (2024), connect us with a sponsor or donate!
+Help us plant trees!
+Let us know if you can join us on April 26 or 27 (rain date Apr 28), 2024, connect us with a sponsor, or donate!
 Every bit helps.
 We understand your time and energy are important, which is why we have many ways for folks to get involved.
 We love to see our community learn, grow, and connect, with the natural world and each other.
-For information on how to get involved, fill out the online form, contact vanessa@veaseypark.org or text 518-209-4759
+For information on how to get involved, fill out the online form, contact vanessa@veaseypark.org, or text 518-209-4759.